LIMONIC/DOSP-Actor-model-with-akka/README.md

 * The running time for finding 4 zeros

-  With the system of 2c, the CPU time in average is 3046ms and the real time is 1121ms, providing a CPU-real time ratio of 2.72.
+  With the system of 2c, the CPU time on average is 3046ms and the real time is 1121ms, providing a CPU-real time ratio of 2.72.

 * The coin with the most 0s you managed to find.